How to keep kids entertained on a Gran Canaria family holiday

 Nearby, you'll find Hangar 37, which enables you and your family to play at being toy soldiers.
 This is an airsoft theme park.
 The ammunition here hits the target more than paintball and hurts less, making it more suitable - and great fun - for children.

 Round off a busy day with a night outside at the movies with Moonlight Cinema in Meloneras.
 Here, American and British films are shown in their original language rather than dubbed, which is the norm in other cinemas.
 Popcorn is available to munch on, as is pizza as stars from screen and sky light up the night.

 As you can see, Gran Canaria is jam-packed with fun things to do for all the family, ensuring there's no way your little ones will be bored or lacking entertainment.
-For the latest great value deals on family holidays to Gran Canaria, check out Thomas Cook, which offers breaks departing from airports across the UK.
-You can also keep an eye on the weather in Gran Canaria and see when we think is the best time to go for lovely holiday weather.
+Keep an eye on the weather in Gran Canaria and see when we think is the best time to go for lovely holiday weather.

 Get FREE travel offers

 Sign up to receive the latest deals and exclusive discounts on holidays, flights, hotels and more, plus inspiration on where to go when